-They wonder if their age will hold them back from attaining their performance time goals.
+Do you wonder if your age will hold you back from attaining your performance time goals?

 We all have had similar concerns but why?
 Why do we give our mental energy to things that have not even occurred yet?